brabanod/AuthNavigation/README.md

 ## AuthNavigation

 AuthNavigation is an iOS library, that organizes the login process in your app, making it easy to implement auto-login.
-AuthNavigation automates checking if your user needs to login or not and autmatically presents the correct screens based on the result.
+AuthNavigation automatically checks if your user needs to login or not and presents the correct screens based on the result.

 AuthNavigation can also organize loading screen, i.e. if you need to make server requests.

-You can setup AuthNavigation on one or more `UIViewController`'s.
+You can setup AuthNavigation on one or more `UIViewController`'s, it can authenticate the whole screen or just parts of it.

 AuthNavigation is not a replacement for `UINavigationController`, in fact you can use both side by side.